JustFixNYC/worst-evictors-data/README.md

 python worst.py list:citywide-19 > citywide-evictors-19.csv
 ```

-Also, to generate CSVs of raw data citywide and rtc-specific Worst Evictors lists in 2018, run:
+Also, to generate CSVs of raw data for the 2018 citywide and rtc-specific Worst Evictors lists, run:

 ```
 python worst.py list:citywide-18 > citywide-evictors-18.csv